ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/mesh_tutorial.md

 Mesh networks usually have bigger latency than what wired networks have.
 Application should adopt its functionality to the longer network delays.

-Mesh network has limited network throughput and therefore it is not recommended to fill RF channel with redundant traffic.
+Mesh network has limited network throughput and therefore it is not recommended to fill RF channel with additional traffic.
 Especially when dealing with multi-hop network the network throughput can drop dramatically and RF channel becomes easily saturate due retransmission.
+UDP socket communication should be preferred over TCP due higher throughput.

 Mesh operates on license exempt RF band and there are also other users utilizing the same radio spectrum.
 For example, Wi-Fi channels are overlapping with some Mesh channels in 2.4 GHz frequency range.
+If possible, application should select Wi-Fi free channel for operation.

 The application should not consume too much device constrained resources, like CPU, memory and other peripherals.
 Mesh protocols require certain amount of CPU cycles in order to operate properly.
 Application must not hog all CPU power to itself.
 Also, tracing should be limited to debugging purposes only.

 Sometimes Mesh application is running on the battery-operated device and therefore battery life is critical for the device lifetime.
 To optimize device energy consumption application can utilize device sleep modes.

 Application may need to store data permanently to the device storage that may have finite number of write and erase times.
 After certain number of write and erase cycles the storage integrity suffers.
+The application developer should estimate used storage lifetime with selected storage write interval.

 ## Mesh Application Programming Interfaces